Spanish battleship Jaime I: Spanish Civil War

 The elements of the Spanish fleet that had been moored in Ferrol were seized by Nationalist forces at the start of the revolt; these ships included España, which was used to enforce a blockade of the northern Spanish ports of Gijón, Santander, and others.
 In response to these operations, the Republicans deployed a flotilla of five submarines from the Mediterranean, though one was sunk by Nationalist forces en route.
 They also briefly deployed Jaime I, a pair of light cruisers, and six destroyers to Gijón, arriving on 25 September.

 On 2 October, sailors from Jaime I, having learned that the destroyer Almirante Ferrándiz had been sunk by the Nationalists, took revenge by marching to the prison ship Cabo Quilates in the estuary of Bilbao and executing dozens of prisoners who had been arrested for sympathies with the rebels.
 Some of the sailors were in turn executed by the Basque Government and the battleship was ordered to leave the port of Bilbao.

 The squadron departed already on 13 October without having attacked España or any other elements of the Nationalist fleet.
 For their part, the Nationalists avoided confronting the Republican ships, owing in large part to the significantly better condition of Jaime I compared to España, the latter having only three of her four turrets in operation.
 When the Republican ships departed, they left behind two of the submarines and one of the destroyers, and some of Jaime I's secondary guns were dismounted, later to be installed on four fishing boats.

 In early 1937, Jaime I was dry docked in Cartagena for repairs after a recent grounding.
 A group of five Savoia-Marchetti SM.79 bombers of the Italian Aviazione Legionaria attacked on 21 May after she had been re-floated.
 Republican anti-aircraft fire was ineffective and failed to prevent the bombers from making two runs on the ship, dropping around sixty 100 kg bombs in total.
-Reports of their success vary; the military historian Albert Nofi states that they scored three hits that caused only minor damage, while the historian Marco Mattioli states that the attack resulted in two hits, two near misses on her starboard side and three more on the quay to which she was moored, disabling the ship.
+Reports of their success vary; Albert Nofi states that they scored three hits that caused only minor damage, while Marco Mattioli states that the attack resulted in two hits, two near misses on her starboard side and three more on the quay to which she was moored, disabling the ship.